zoidyzoidzoid/awesome-ebpf/readme.md

 - [InKeV: In-Kernel Distributed Network Virtualization for DCN](https://github.com/iovisor/bpf-docs/blob/master/university/sigcomm-ccr-InKev-2016.pdf)
 - [gobpf - utilizing eBPF from Go](https://fosdem.org/2017/schedule/event/go_bpf/) - A library to create, load and use eBPF programs from Go.
 - [ply](https://wkz.github.io/ply/) - A small but flexible open source dynamic tracer for Linux, with features similar to the bcc tools, but with a simpler language inspired by awk and DTrace.
 - [bpftrace](https://github.com/iovisor/bpftrace) - A tool for tracing, again with its own DSL.
 It is flexible enough to be envisioned as a Linux replacement for DTrace and SystemTap.
+More information also found on [bpftrace.org](https://bpftrace.org/).
+- [bpftrace Cheat Sheet](https://www.brendangregg.com/BPF/bpftrace-cheat-sheet.html) - bpftrace cheat sheet that you can print out for reference, and is from the [bpftrace programming](https://www.brendangregg.com/ebpf.html#bpftraceprogramming) section of Brendan's [eBPF Tools](https://www.brendangregg.com/ebpf.html) page.
 - [kubectl trace](https://github.com/iovisor/kubectl-trace) - A kubectl plug-in for executing bpftrace programs in a Kubernetes cluster.
 - [bpfd](https://github.com/genuinetools/bpfd) - Framework for running BPF programs with rules on Linux as a daemon.
 Container aware.
 - [BPFd](https://github.com/joelagnel/bpfd) - A distinct BPF daemon, trying to leverage the flexibility of the bcc tools to trace and debug remote targets, and in particular devices running with Android.